dirvine/data_chain/docs/0029-data-blocks.md

 ## Block

-A [Block][2] is made up of a [BlockIdentifier] and a vector of `PublicKey` and `Signature`.This vector is known as the proof.
-Each proof tuple can be used to verify the signature is that of the `BlockIdentifier` and that the `PublicKey` is the one used to sign this.
+A [Block] is made up of a [BlockIdentifier] and a vector of `PublicKey` and `Signature`.This vector is known as the proof.
+Each proof tuple can be used to verify the signature is that of the [BlockIdentifier] and that the `PublicKey` is the one used to sign this.
 [Proof] definition.

-A link block has the same `proof` vector.
+A link block has the same [Proof] vector.
 This block type is the glue that holds the chain together and provides the link of proofs right up until the current group can be identified.
 It is this pattern that allow a series of links to be cryptographically secured.
 As each link is only valid if signed by the majority of the previous (valid) link then a detectable series is calculable.

-Blocks that have data as their `BlockIdentifer` part are merely slotted into the appropriate gap between links.
+Blocks that have data as their [BlockIdentifer] part are merely slotted into the appropriate gap between links.
 A block of data is validated in the same manner as the connections between links.

 The last valid link can also be tested to contain a majority of the current close group.
 In this